mariosantosdev/3nlw-rocketseat/README.md

         * In this lesson, we created the backend of project using express.

     - Lesson 03 - A escolha da stack
-        * In this lesson, we ending the frontend, make connection of backend with frontend
+        * In this lesson, we ending the frontend, make connection of backend with frontend.

+    - Lesson 04 - Até 2 anos em 2 meses
+        * In this lesson, we create app using React Native with Expo, and create the map screen with routes.